openlilylib/scholarly/doc/source/oll-preamble.rst

 affected by the annotate module, while the `scholarly.colorize` option may toggle all grobs under the `scholarly` umbrella.

-Note the punctuations (the "backquote" or "quasiquote" before the list, and "unquotes" of each of the color names) which help us to manage the symbols as they are being sorted into and out of the options tree.
+As pointed out in the comment in the above example, the punctuations (the "backquote" or "quasiquote" before the list, and "unquotes" of each of the color names) help us to manage the symbols as they are being sorted into and out of the options tree.
+This is a common gotcha, particularly where arguments in a list are intended to evaluate to `music` or `scheme` functions.

 Contributing